mihirchronicles/themihirchronicles.github.io/src/content/notes/on-design-system.md

 ## Favorite **Design System**

-While building components, I spent several time on what other systems were doing with their components.
-Below are a few that I frequently visited during discovery phase.
+While building components, I spent much of my time on what other systems were doing with their components.
+Below are a few that I frequently visited during the discovery phase.

 - [Morningstar](https://designsystem.morningstar.com/)
 - [Shopify](https://polaris.shopify.com/)